 Every magnet has both a north and a south pole.
 There are no magnets with only one pole (see magnetic monopoles).
 With an axially magnetized disc magnet, for example, you could write a big N and an S on either round face with a marker.
 The question is, which is which?

-When magnets are used in magnetic therapy, the poles are often referred to as being positive or negative.
+Often times, the poles are often referred to as being positive or negative.
 Generally, the south pole is termed positive, and the north negative.
 This terminology probably stems from trying to model the H-field as analogous to an electric E-field of positive charges, which works under some circumstances.

 You can find several types of Pole Identifiers available on the K&J Magnetics website.
 The simplest to use is the Electronic Pole Finder.
 Simply point the tip at one side of the magnet, press the button, and an LED will light to indicate the polarity, north or south.
 On a production line, this is your best bet.
 It works well, consistently, and avoids any confusion.